akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 39 – The Royal Forester’s Horn
+## Chapter 39 – What happened After the Royal Forester’s Horn

+The Royal Forester’s horn had done its work.

 A villager peered into the church – a small woman with a torch.
 “Is someone – oh.”